 Givens was buried at Richmond’s Oakwood Cemetery on April 18.
 “He was in a beautiful black suit with a tie and a handkerchief to match.
 And his glasses,” Travers said.
 Only 10 people were allowed at the funeral, but there were singers and a eulogy by his pastor from Cedar Street Baptist Church.
 A slideshow featured photos of family vacations along with his anti-death penalty work.

-Afterward, the family released a bunch of balloons in his honor, burgundy and gold, the color of the Washington Redskins, his favorite football team.
+Afterward, the family released a bunch of balloons in his honor, burgundy and gold, the colors of his beloved Washington D.C. football team.
 Then they drove home in separate cars.
 Someday there will be a gathering in his honor, Travers said, hopefully featuring his favorite foods — “probably shrimp, collard greens, potato salad, homemade rolls.
 Some of his brother-in-law’s homemade cakes.”
 But for now they have to grieve apart.

 One of the last times he spoke to his family before he died, Givens asked them not to worry, saying “he was ready if the worst were to happen,” Travers said.
 In his book, titled “Another Day Is Not Promised,” he wrote that taking the lives of so many men had taught him “to appreciate my own life that God has given me.”
 But this doesn’t make his death any less painful for those who knew him.
 Givens had a lot of living left to do.
 He was still speaking, still writing letters against executions.
 He wanted to see more states abolish the death penalty, especially Virginia.
 And he wanted to keep fighting alongside Bonowitz against the planned federal executions.
 Travers has invited people to donate to Death Penalty Action in his name.